Modrigue/MusicToolbox/README.md

 # WebMusicScaleGenerator
 Easy to use online music scale and chords generator.
-Multiple scales and modes included.
+More than 70 scales and modes included, with possibility to hear scales and chords.